9.7 Current debates and reforms

-The delegates will be called to address the following themes:
+The 4 delegates will be called to discuss the following topics:

-The delegates will be called to address the following themes:
+The 4 delegates will be called to discuss the following topics:

 (b) Regarding the role of young people in climate change action, the following initiatives connected to the 26th Conference of the Parties (COP26) of the United Nations Convention on Climate Change (Glasgow, United Kingdom, November 2021) have to be mentioned: